chriskhoward/circle-events--1-/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Fixed API base URL to use correct endpoint
+* Added CST timezone conversion for event times
+* Improved error handling for API requests

 = 1.0.0 =
 * Initial release

 == Upgrade Notice ==

+= 1.0.1 =
+* API endpoint URL has been updated to fix connection issues
+* Event times are now displayed in CST timezone
+* Improved error handling for better debugging

 = 1.0.0 =
 Initial release of Circle.so Events Integration.